About me – including a photo

-I’ve been an Anglican clergyman for more than twenty years since my ordination in July 1989.
+I’ve been an Anglican clergyman for nearly thirty years since my ordination in July 1989.
 In September 2008, after over 15 years of being Rector of ten Churches in North Oxfordshire, I moved to Prague to become Chaplain to the English-speaking Anglican Episcopal congregation here in the Czech Republic.
-This blog is my attempt to reflect on ministering to English-speakers from a variety of backgrounds and countries, and living as an ex-pat myself in this fascinating city and country.
+This blog has been my attempt to reflect on ministering to English-speakers from a variety of backgrounds and countries, and living as an expat myself in a fascinating city and country.

 Hi Father Yates,